tenacityteam/tenacity/README.md

 **Saucedacity** is an easy-to-use, multi-track audio editor and recorder for Windows, GNU/Linux, and other operating systems*.
 Saucedacity is open source software licensed under GPL, version 2 or later.

-*macOS should be supported but we do not ship builds because of a lack of access to the appropriate tools.
-If you are able to build Saucedacity on macOS, feel free to submit those binaries by creating an issue.
+*macOS is unofficially supported (it is buildable).
+We lack an actual Mac to test our CI builds on to make sure Saucedacity runs properly.

 - **Recording** from any real, or virtual audio device that is available to the host system.
 - **Export / Import** a wide range of audio formats, extendible with FFmpeg.